RishwanthPerumandla/appointments-webapp/README.md

 # appointments-webapp
 A web App for Booking Appointments.

-Roles like Director, Princpial can Login and Aceept/Decline the Appointment Requests.
+Roles like Director, Principal can Login and Accept/Decline the Appointment Requests.